Prague best photography spots: 35+ most beautiful photo opportunities

 Prague’s Skyline

-Unlike other major cities, Prague’s Skyline is not very famous.
+Unlike other major cities in Europe, Prague’s Skyline is not very famous.
 London, New York, and Paris have way more recognizable skylines.
-Yet, despite not having giant skyscrapers (although as you can see below there are some), Prague’s skyline is full of historical iconic buildings.
-From any of the city’s viewpoints, it is possible to admire it and capture it.
+Yet, despite not having giant skyscrapers (although as you can see below there are some), Prague’s skyline is full of historical iconic buildings, mixed with the newer constructions.

 Prague’s Parks